saiutkarsh33/Nusevents/README.md

 For all events, when clicked on, will reveal more information.
 There will also be an "I'm in" button, which when pressed will register the Personal Account's attendance for the event.

-Finally, there is an "All" page, where accounts can follow/unfollow/favourite/unfavourite Business Accounts tied to their residency.
+There is an "All" page, where accounts can follow/unfollow/favourite/unfavourite Business Accounts tied to their residency.

+For both accounts, there is a settings page where one can change profile picture, email, password or delete account.